Jules Koundé: Barcelona

-decided to adapt his new position.
-He assisted a goal to Raphinha in a 4–0 win against Getafe on 24 February 2024.
-On January 12, 2025, Barcelona played against Real Madrid in the 2025 Supercopa de España final, in which Koundé gave an assist to Raphinha to make the score 3–1, in a game which ended in a 5–2 win to give Barcelona the title.
+decided to adapt the position.
+He assisted a goal for Raphinha in a 4–0 win against Getafe on 24 February 2024.

+On 12 January 2025, Barcelona played against Real Madrid in the 2025 Supercopa de España final, in which Koundé provided an assist for Raphinha to make the score 3–1, with his side ultimately winning 5–2 to claim the title.
 A few months later, on 26 April, he scored the winning goal in the Copa del Rey final during extra time, securing a 3–2 victory over Real Madrid.

+On 9 December 2025, Koundé scored twice in a 2–1 home win over Eintracht Frankfurt in the UEFA Champions League, which was Barcelona's first Champions League game at Camp Nou in over three years following a period of renovations.